Managing Side Effects of Oral Targeted Therapies in CLL

 Bruising and clinically relevant bleeding

 Bruising is very frequent but is not considered a precursor of major bleeding, nor should bruising lead to holding therapy.
-Major bleeding is more rare, but does occur in 2-4% of patients.
+Major bleeding is rare but does occur in 2-4% of patients.

-Make sure you HCP knows you are on ibrutinib or acalabrutinib before starting any anti-platelet or anti-coagulant therapy (blood thinners).
+Ensure your HCP knows you are on ibrutinib, acalabrutinib, or zanubrutinib before starting anti-platelet or anti-coagulant therapy (blood thinners).

 Atrial Fibrillation (AF)

 AF is an irregular heart rhythm that occurs in as many as 1 of 10 patients.
 You might notice a fast or irregular heartbeat.
 Let your doctor know.
 Stopping ibrutinib may not resolve the AF.
-AF should be managed by your health care team quite similarly to any patient who is not on ibrutinib with the added cautions of avoiding medications that shouldn’t be taken with ibrutinib.
-AF is less common with acalabrutinib.
+AF should be managed by your healthcare team quite similarly to any patient who is not on ibrutinib, with the added caution of avoiding medications that shouldn’t be taken with ibrutinib.
+AF is less common with acalabrutinib and zanubrutinib.

 1 out of 4 patients will develop hypertension.
 It should be treated the same as any other patient.
 Hypertension is less common with acalabrutinib.